MaksimZinovev/peter-pal/.kanbn/tasks/ppa10-user-story-8-cross-page-compatibility.md

 # ppa10 User Story 8 Cross-page Compatibility

 User Story 8:
-As a user, I want the Quick Fields extension to work consistently across different websites, so that I can rely on it regardless of the web page structure.
+As a user, I want the Peter Pal extension to work consistently across different websites, so that I can rely on it regardless of the web page structure.

 Acceptance Criteria:
 - The extension functions on various website layouts and designs